Vahe1994/SpQR/README.md

 This repository contains code demonstrating SpQR method for LLM compression.

-It accompanies the research paper "SpQR: A Sparse-Quantized Representation for Almost-Lossless LLM Weight Compression" .
+It accompanies the research paper "[SpQR: A Sparse-Quantized Representation for Near-Lossless LLM Weight Compression](https://arxiv.org/abs/2306.03078v1)" .

 # Installation